bestinslot-xyz/brc20-programmable-module/README.md

 ### BIP322 Verifier Contract

 `BIP322_Verifier` contract can be used to verify a BIP322 signature.
+This precompile uses the [rust-bitcoin/bip322](https://github.com/rust-bitcoin/bip322) library.

 **Contract interface**: